 Like Docker, BuildKit runs on a daemon.
 However, while Docker builds each image layer at a time, BuildKit leverages parallel build processing to improve performance in faster builds.

 RunC is a GitHub-hosted, Command-Line Tool built with Go (v1.17 or later) for spawning and running containers on Linux systems.
 It does this based on OCI specifications.
 RunC used to be a low-level tool, meaning using it directly as an end user wasn’t advisable.
-A standalone version is available now, meaning you can use runC as part of Docker or separately.
+A standalone version is now available, allowing you to use runC either as part of Docker or separately.

-It is independent of Docker and serves as a lightweight, universal, and portable container runtime — similar to Containerd but without Windows support.
+It is independent of Docker and serves as a lightweight, universal, and portable container runtime — similar to Containerd, but without support for Windows.

 10. Microsoft Azure Container Registry – Managed OCI distribution